hazeltet845/HcaluHTR_PatternTest/README.md

     scram b -j 8

 # Offload RAWSIM QIE11 Data
 The QIE11 data must be offloaded from the input root file in a format that makes pattern generation possible.
+The input root file must contain a tree of QIE11 data frames.
 The `python/HcalDigiToRawPatTest_cfg.py` config file calls `plugins/HcalDigiToRawPatTest.cc` to offload the QIE11 data to `python/output/offload`.
 The usage is shown below:

     usage: cmsRun HcalDigiToRawPatTest_cfg.py [-i PATH/TO/INPUT.root] [-n EVENTS] [-g GLOBAL_TAG] [-e ERA] [-o OUTPUT_TAG]